nfirvine/blog-circa-2016/_posts/2015-07-17-ansible-lang.md

 <cite>-- Ansible designers (not a real quote, naturally)</cite>

 Ansible playbooks are written in YAML.
 You've probably seen YAML before.
-It's pretty straightforward data serialization format, very similar to JSON (in fact, it's a superset), but with sane additions like comments and not having to quote string keys.
+It's a pretty straightforward data serialization format, very similar to JSON (in fact, it's a superset), but with sane additions like comments and not having to quote string keys.
 It's much much lighter than XML, but can represent a lot of the same things.
 Ruby on Rails is really hot on it.
 IMHO, it's better than JSON in every way I can think of.

 The choice of using a serialization format to represent what is essentially a list of instructions is an odd one.
 That sounds like a *script* to me.
 Having your code look like it's declarative is deceptive when it's definitely going to get executed sequentially, like a script.
 We'd all love to think of our systems as sets of declarative configuration statements, but that's simply not realistic: entropy creeps into that careful order, and time rots all bits.
 And as your systems' states drift and that diff gets longer, it's harder to pull it back on course.